Woman baking bread

 Bread was a staple of the Ancient Egyptian diet for all classes.
 The female baker seen here uses an Ancient Egyptian traditional way of heating food items by using ceramic vessels placed within hot ash.
 This is a practice that still goes on today in modern Egypt; take a walk down a Cairo souq and the traditional coffee would often still be heated within hot ash.
 It is proposed that the combination of heat from top and bottom baked the bread in just over an hour and a half.

 The naturalistic style of this ancient masterpiece, showcases the woman in a thoughtful pose, hand on head, as she awaits.
-The serenity of her gaze has been captured by the anonymous artist.
+The serenity of her gaze has been captured by the anonymous artist and is a timeless depiction of humanity partaking in the rituals of daily life.

 Summary: